Healthplan Spain

 • What countries you’re going to and when

-• A list of your medicine, including how much you have, doses, and the strength
+• A list of your medicine, including quantities, dosage and strength

 What about uncontrolled drugs?

-Medicines that do not require a prescription are classed as ‘uncontrolled’ and can therefore be brought into Spain in your hand luggage or suitcase.
+Medicines that do not require a prescription are classed as ‘uncontrolled’ and can be brought into Spain.

 How can I get my UK prescription medicine in Spain?

-If you are from the UK and visiting Spain, you can use your prescription to obtain medications, including specialised food necessary for medical reasons.
+If you are visiting from the UK, you can use your prescription in Spain.

 Can I use a prescription from another EU country in Spain?